kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • County where the marriage license was issued.

-However, only authorized persons may have access to certified copies of marriage records.
+However, only authorized persons may access certified copies of marriage records.
 These persons include spouses whose names appear on the document, immediate family members, and legal representatives.

 How to Find Marriage Records in Kentucky

-There are two bodies responsible for keeping and maintaining marriage records in Kentucky—the Kentucky Office of Vital Statistics (OVS) and the county clerk's office that issued the marriage license.
+Two bodies are responsible for keeping and maintaining marriage records in Kentucky—the Kentucky Office of Vital Statistics (OVS) and the county clerk’s office that issued the marriage license.
 Interested members of the public can contact either office to conduct a marriage search.

 Office of Vital Statistics